Kenya’s Rift Valley Site Of Two Separate Lethal Hippo Attacks

 Despite popular belief, the most dangerous animal in Africa is not the lion or jaguar, but the humble hippo.
 They are responsible for about 500 deaths per year, five times more than the elephant or lion.
 While they don’t have the same track record as crocodiles, this does put them on the “mankiller” list.
-In fact, The Mysterious World ranked hippos as number eight on the list of most aggressive animals on the planet.
+In fact, The Mysterious World ranked hippos as No. 8 on the list of most aggressive animals on the planet.

 Their territorial nature and large size make them deadly, and while the babies might be cheek-pinchingly cute, you should never approach a hippo without the proper training and approval.
 However, it can be difficult to avoid them when you’re scoping out their natural habitat.